Loading...

 #tadoku#japanese-learning#extensive-reading#graded-readers#language-acquisition

-Tadoku: The Revolutionary Japanese Reading Method That Actually Works
+Tadoku: The Japanese Extensive Reading Method (With Free Resources)

-What Is Tadoku and Why Does It Transform Japanese Learning?
+What Is Tadoku and Why Does It Work?

 The method follows four golden rules that challenge conventional wisdom: